-As she walked into the main lobby, Marilyn took a deep breath and tried unsuccessfully to control her nervousness.
+As she walked into the main lobby of the assisted living facility, Marilyn took a deep breath and tried unsuccessfully to control her nervousness.
 The tension had been mounting all morning, and now that the meeting was about to happen, she was having doubts about the entire thing.
 What if she had miscalculated the value of the interaction?
 What if the individual she’d placed was struggling in ways she was not aware of?
 What if the idea was flawed from the start?
-And worst of all, what if the Executive Director had the same concerns she did.
+And worst of all, what if the Executive Director had the same concerns she did?

 With considerable effort, she forced those thoughts out of her mind.
 It was too late now anyway.
 A decision would be made shortly that would have a profound effect on one life and a ripple effect on many others – including hers.
 However, she was not concerned about herself.
 Her attention was focused completely on her client, Teresa Hampton, a young woman with a developmental disability.
 Marilyn was worried that she’d created false hope even though she had the best of intentions.